Activities – The House of Switzerland at the World Economic Forum Annual Meeting 2026

 Location : Nordside

-Organized by the Swiss Agency for Development and Cooperation (SDC) with the World Economic Forum (HRI) and the Global Shapers Community
+THE EVENT IS FULLY BOOKED - Organized by the Swiss Agency for Development and Cooperation (SDC) with the World Economic Forum (HRI) and the Global Shapers Community.

-Humanitarian assistance is higher in demand than ever.
-How can new approaches and financing models foster resilience and ensure quicker and long-lasting responses to humanitarian crises?
+The demand for humanitarian assistance is at an all-time high.
+How can new approaches and financing models foster resilience and ensure quicker and longer-lasting responses to humanitarian crises?

-The reliance on grants and donations to respond to humanitarian crises is no longer sufficient nor appropriate to foster long term resilience of affected populations.
+Resources are shrinking just as needs and suffering surge.
+The exclusive reliance on grants and donations to respond to humanitarian needs is no longer sufficient to foster long term resilience of affected populations.
 An approach that harnesses and incorporates the strengths of all actors, including the private sector, is needed.

-Businesses can provide not only funding but also expertise, technology and deliver goods and services to address humanitarian needs in a swifter, more impactful and long-term way.
-Such an approach draws on impact-linked financing models that encourage cross-sector partnerships between the public and private sector.
+Businesses and other private sector actors can contribute not only funding but also expertise, technology and essential goods and services – delivering humanitarian support that is faster, more effective and longer-term.
+Such an approach encourages cross-sector partnerships between the public and private sector.

-- Federal Councillor Ignazio Cassis, Federal Councillor, Head of the Federal Department of Foreign Affairs (FDFA)
+- Alexandre Fasel, State Secretary of the Federal Department of Foreign Affairs

 Podium speakers